oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/2-deploy-multi-cluster-verrazzano-oke.md

 ---
 {% imgx alignright assets/verrazzano-logo.png 400 400 "Verrazzano Logo" %}

 In the [previous article](1-deploying-verrazzano-on-oke), we were introduced to Verrazzano and took it for a quick spin on an Oracle Container Engine for Kubernetes (OKE).
 As promised, in this article, we're going to deploy a multi-cluster Verrazzano on OKE.
-And just to make things a little more interesting, we'll also do that using different OCI regions.
+And just to make things a little more interesting, we'll also do that using different Oracle Cloud Infrastructure (OCI) regions.

 But first, we'll make a small digression into WebLogic and Kubernetes to set the stage for how we'll be handling this in each of the next two tutorials.